krainboltgreene/jsonapi-realizer.rb/README.md

   0. `find_via`, describes how to find the model
   0. `find_many_via`, describes how to find many models
-  0. `write_attributes_via`, describes how to write an individual property
+  0. `assign_attributes_via`, describes how to write a set of properties
+  0. `create_via`, describes how to create the model
-  0. `save_via`, describes how to save the model when it's done
+  0. `update_via`, describes how to update the model
   0. `includes_via`, describes how to eager include related models
   0. `sparse_fields_via`, describes how to only return certain fields